 (Side note: Children with learning disorders also greatly benefit from gamma stimulation based on impressive studies.)

-It’s fascinating that both the beneficial alpha and gamma waves are each associated with calmness and alertness!
+It’s fascinating that both the beneficial alpha and gamma waves are each associated with calmness and alertness.

 How to live to encourage gamma brainwaves